Search RHCG Website

 Intubations should always be performed with senior supervision.
 Special consideration and escalation planning should be undertaken taken if there has been a previous difficult intubation, or if there is a suspected airway abnormality or congenital anomaly of the head or neck.
 Please refer to the difficult airway guideline.

-Although intubation is an important method of establishing an airway, simpler methods with a correctly applied mask and IPPV are usually sufficient in the majority of infants requiring resuscitation for shorter time periods, and certainly until senior help arrives in those needing prolonged ventilation.
+Although intubation is an important method of establishing an airway, simpler methods including a correctly applied face mask or laryngeal mask airway.
+These are sufficient in the majority of infants requiring resuscitation and certainly until senior help arrives in those needing prolonged ventilation.

 Video Laryngoscopy

-The currently available video laryngoscope blades have subtle differences compared with conventional laryngoscope blades6.
-It is important to be aware of these difference as small adjustments of the traditional intubation technique may be required to obtain optimal airway views.
+The currently available video laryngoscope blades have differences compared with conventional laryngoscope blades6.
 This is particularly relevant when using the video laryngoscope to obtain a direct airway view.

 Premedication